omicscodeathon/mendel_t1d/README.md

 This repository is structured as follows:

 * data: Contains the raw data files used in the analysis.
-* mr_T1D.Rmd: Contains the instrumental variable selection and statistical analysis scripts.
+* scripts: Contains the instrumental variable selection and statistical analysis scripts.
-* mr_T1d.html: Contains the MR analysis results.
+* output: Contains the MR analysis results.
 * README.md: Contains a summary of the project documentation.

 ## Authors